BailableCeck/provaW3LSPD/mcm_groupwork/README.md

 3. Run pydoc program using the following command: pydoc -w ./
+Note: ./ indicates the path to follow to reach the directory from which you want to generate the documentation.

 This command will generate HTML documentation for all modules in the current directory and its subdirectories.